AlexMaps/AlexMaps.github.io/_pages/cv.md

 Service and leadership
 ======
-* CSA Bike Shop Volunteer | 2019-Present
+* CSA Bike Shop Volunteer.
+2019-Present
-  *Repaired bikes and taught students bike maintenance skills.
+  * Repaired bikes and taught students bike maintenance skills.

-*President of the University of Guelph Cycling Club (UGC) | 2019-2023 *President of the University of Guelph Cycling Club.
+* President of the University of Guelph Cycling Club (UGC).
+2019-2023
+  * President of the University of Guelph Cycling Club.
 Responsible for organizing group rides and events, organizing transportation to and from races, and reviewing membership applications.
-  *Successfully led efforts to gain accreditation as an official athletics club, enhancing the club's recognition and access to university resources.
+  * Successfully led efforts to gain accreditation as an official athletics club, enhancing the club's recognition and access to university resources.

-*Mishta-shipu Explorer (Leadership Canoe Trip) | 2016 *Led a portion of a month-long whitewater canoe trip on the Mishta-shipu (Moisie) River.
+* Mishta-shipu Explorer (Leadership Canoe Trip)/ 2016
+  * Led a portion of a month-long whitewater canoe trip on the Mishta-shipu (Moisie) River.
-  *Developed an early interest in fire ecology and indigenous led conservation.
+  * Developed an early interest in fire ecology and indigenous led conservation.